Partha Dasgupta: Academic activities

 During 1991–97 Dasgupta was Chairman of the (Scientific Advisory) Board of the Beijer International Institute of Ecological Economics of the Royal Swedish Academy of Sciences, Stockholm.
 During 1999–2009 he served as a Founder Member of the Management and Advisory Committee of the South Asian Network for Development and Environmental Economics (SANDEE), based in Kathmandu.
 In 1996 he helped to establish the journal Environment and Development Economics, published by Cambridge University Press, whose purpose has been not only to publish original research at the interface of poverty and the environmental-resource base, but also to provide an opportunity to scholars in poor countries to publish their findings in an international journal.

 During 2008-2013 he was a Professorial Research Fellow at the University of Manchester's Sustainable Consumption Institute (SCI).
 He was also an Andrew D. White Professor-at-Large from 2007 until 2013 at Cornell University and from 2010 until 2011 President of the European Association of Environmental and Resource Economists (EAERE).
 He has been a patron of the population concern charity Population Matters (formerly the Optimum Population Trust) since 2008.
 During 2011-2014 he was Chairman of the Scientific Advisory Board of the International Human Dimensions Programme (IHDP) on Global Environmental Change, Bonn.
 He served as Chair of the Central Government Expert Group on Green National Accounting for India which submitted its report in 2013.
-He is Chairman of the Management Committee of the Centre for the Study of Existential Risk at the University of Cambridge.
+He was Chairman of the Management Committee of the Centre for the Study of Existential Risk at the University of Cambridge (2012-2020).